Flan vs. Pudding: Differences (& Which Might You Like More)

 If we were to define pudding, we would not be talking about the fast, boxed pudding that is stirred with cold milk, even though these simple mixes do produce gorgeous and wonderful desserts in their own right.
 We’re sticking to real puddings here—the comfortable, old-fashioned dessert that our grandmas made whenever possible, and which evokes childhood memories.

-A genuine pudding is made with sweetened milk or cream base that is thickened with a gelatinized starch, commonly cornstarch or flour, and cooked in a saucepan on the stove.
+A genuine pudding is made with a sweetened milk or cream base that is thickened with a gelatinized starch, commonly cornstarch or flour, and cooked in a saucepan on the stove.
 This classic dish is extremely versatile, as it may be used in a trifle, a parfait, or simply eaten on its own.

 People most commonly prefer traditional pudding tastes such as vanilla and chocolate.
 However, if you’re feeling adventurous, you can try some fresh flavors like pumpkin or mochaccino.